jlegatheaux/cnss/README.md

 ```
 parameter stop 100000
 ```
-This parameter defines the duration of the simulation in virtual ms. It is good practice to make this the first line of the config file; this first parameter is directly recognized by the simulator.
+This parameter defines the duration of the simulation in virtual ms. It is good practice to make this the first line of the config file.
+This special parameter is directly recognized by the simulator.

 ```
 parameter splithorizon true
 parameter expiration true
 ```

-which can be used to parametrize the control algorithms.
+which can be used to parametrize control algorithms.

+### Nodes

 ```
 node node_id #interfaces name_of_control_class name_of_application [class args …]